 The tree is up, the table’s set, and the stockings are hung.
 Now it’s time to consider the details that make all the difference.
-Things like cloved oranges, which are a favorite of both Debbie and Eileen, were placed in bowls and oversize glass canisters throughout the house for a pop of color—and that impossible-to-resist citrus aroma.
+Things like cloved oranges, which are a favorite of Eileen’s, were placed in bowls and oversize glass canisters throughout the house for a pop of color—and that impossible-to-resist citrus aroma.
 “I love the idea of bold bowls of fruit everywhere during the holidays,” says Eileen.
 “It’s such a visually impactful but easy trick.”

 She used a similar approach to bring a festive feel to the home’s front door, filling an outdoor lantern with glimmering ornaments that spoke to the color scheme both inside and out.